KT-Emmani/RESTAURANT_SALES_ANALYSIS/README.md

 This analysis project aims to draw data-driven insights from the first quarter of 2023 dataset of a restaurant.
 By analyzing various aspects of the data, I’ve organized the insights into Overall Trends, Menu Category Performance, Dish-Level Performance, Time-Based Patterns, and Pricing Insights.

 ## About Dataset
-The dataset contains 2 tables namely menu_items and order_details with 32 records and 12,234 records respectively.
+The dataset is a CSV file and contains 2 tables namely menu_items and order_details with 32 records and 12,234 records respectively.

 #### Menu_items
 - Menu_item_id - Unique ID of a menu item